 Key Dates

-We are excited to invite you to a Lynn Tree Committee Information Session this Thursday, September 19, 6:00 pm – 7:00 pm online via Zoom.
+We invite you to our 2nd Lynn Tree Committee Meeting on Thursday, October 17, 6:00 pm – 7:00 pm online via Zoom.
+This virtual meeting will be recorded, and both the recording and presentation slides will be posted here.

 The goals of this session are to: